 7.10.1 Should a scramble take place or a player accidentally fall on the ball, where the ball is then out of sight of the referee, the referee shall immediately blow their whistle and stop the play.
 The ball is awarded to the team who wasn't covering, "hiding" the ball.
-If a goalie is in his crease and falls on the ball, the ball will be awarded to the goalie.
+If a goalkeeper is in their crease and falls on the ball, the ball will be awarded to the goalkeeper.